-At this point, you should have already configured the necessary settings to mitigate resource contention between colocated Compute and Ceph Storage services (as described in Chapter 4, Configuring Resource Isolation on Hyper-Converged Nodes).
+- You have configured the necessary settings to mitigate resource contention between colocated Compute and Ceph Storage services.
+For more information about how to mitigate resource contention, see Chapter 4, Configuring Resource Isolation on Hyper-Converged Nodes.

 You are using a separate base environment file (or set of files) for all other Ceph settings.
 Both sections assume that you are using the same